-Terms and Conditions for Students
+PFI's General Terms and Conditions for Students

 1.1 PFI commits itself to publish all information before the commencement of the course, such as but not limited to course description, lecture dates, venue, mode of assessment etc. Nevertheless, the Institute reserves the right to make the necessary changes to make up for matters that may arise which are beyond its control.

 1.2 Unless otherwise stated, individuals are to apply online for a course or event.
-Due payments are to be affected via the online system within the application form.
+Due payments are to be effected via the online system within the application form.
 In case of prospective students who encounter difficulties in this process, they may contact the PFI’s office for assistance or for an alternative method of applications or/and payment.

-undertaking the course at attendance, participation, or achievement level (for further information see section 9).
+1.3 At application phase, the individual is to choose whether he/she will be undertaking the course at attendance, participation, or achievement level (for further information see section 9).

 1.9 Should the maximum number of students permissible for the course be reached, the Institute reserves the right to put applications on a waiting list.
 The respective prospective students will be informed on their application status.

-1.10 Not later than 5 days before the commencement of the course, the students will receive a welcome email, which will include further information relative to the course or program for which they have applied, together with their VLE credentials.
+1.10 Not later than 5 days before the commencement of the course, the students will receive a welcome email, which will include further information relative to the course or programme for which they have applied, together with their VLE credentials.